dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 			- Two conditions simultaneously:
 				- 2/3 MP&V
 				- 50%+1 of total strength of the house.
-		- THIRD: Removal of President
+		- THIRD: Impeachment of President (Article 61)
 			- Most difficult
-			-
+			- Total strength of the house.
 3. #### Effective Majority
 	- 50 percent (+1) of effective strength
 	- Effective strength = Total strength - Vacancies